 - Edit or move existing locations or add new locations directly on the map.

-To gain access to the Content Tools APIs, you must request access by contacting your Trimble MAPS sales representative or our Sales team.
+To gain access to the Places API, you must request access by contacting your Trimble MAPS sales representative or our Sales team.

 Content Tools Terminology